Ilghazi: Biography

 Baldwin II (now Baldwin II of Jerusalem) soon arrived to drive Ilghazi back, inflicting heavy losses on the Turks in the hard-fought Battle of Hab on August 14, 1119.
-The next year Ilghazi took Nisibin, and then pillaged the County of Edessa before turning north towards Armenia.
+The next year Ilghazi took Nisibin, and then pillaged the County of Edessa.
+He burned and destroyed most villages and settlements between Tell Bashir and Kesoun, enslaving much of the population, before turning north torwards Armenia.
+According to Matthew of Edessa:

+Once again Emir Ghazi massed troops and organized the brigades of his forces—some 133,000 men—and went against the nation of the Franks.
+He quickly arrived at the gates of the city of Edessa, generally filling the entire plain with his troops.
+He remained there for four days and his troops polluted all the fields.
+Then [Ghazi] up and went to Saruj.
+He secretly conveyed the greater part of his troops across the Euphrates River.
+Generally, from Tell Bashir to Kesoun he enslaved men and women, killing with the merciless sword, burning all the children in flames, mercilessly roasting a countless multitude.
+Now when Ghazi, with the multitude [of troops and captives] crossed the Euphrates, he put to the sword many villages, killing priests and clerics with sword and fire.

 In 1121, he made peace with the crusaders, and with supposedly up to 250,000–350,000 troops, including men led by his son-in-law Sadaqah and Sultan Malik of Ganja, he invaded Georgia.
 David IV of Georgia met him at the Battle of Didgori and Ilgazi was defeated.
 According to Matthew of Edessa 400,000 Seljuks were killed.
 Among the various leaders, only Ilghazi and his son-in-law Dubays ibn Sadaqa escaped.

 In 1122, Ilghazi and Balak defeated Joscelin I of Edessa and took him prisoner, but Ilgazi died in November of that year at Diyarbekir.
 He was buried at Mayyafariqin (Silvan today).
 Balak succeeded him in Aleppo and his sons Suleiman and Timurtash succeeded him in Mardin.

 Ibn al-Qalanisi is generally neutral on the character of Ilghazi, and describes only one "disgraceful habit" of the emir: "Now when Ilghazi drank wine and it got the better of him, he habitually remained for several days in a state of intoxication, without recovering his senses sufficiently to take control or to be consulted on any matter or decision."
 The Antiochene chronicler Walter the Chancellor was at first also neutral towards Ilghazi, until the Battle of Ager Sanguinis, in which Walter himself was captured; Ilghazi (written as "Algazi" in Latin) is then described as a "tyrant" and the "prince of the delusion and dissent of the Turcomans."
 Walter also remarks on Ilghazi's drunkenness.